State's first monkeypox case involving day care center turns up in Rantoul

 Pryde said any kids or adults who may have been exposed will be checked for symptoms, including the telltale monkeypox rash.
 If anyone is administered a swab test, she said, that patient will have to be isolated until results are available and show that person is negative for the virus.

-Illinois had 571 cases of monkeypox virus as of Thursday, and had the fourth-highest number of cases in the nation after New York, California and Florida.
+Illinois had 571 cases of monkeypox virus as of Thursday, the fourth-highest in the nation after New York, California and Florida.

 Public health officials continued to say there isn’t a high risk of extensive local spread of monkeypox, since it doesn’t spread as easily as COVID-19.

-Vohra emphasized monkeypox isn’t an airborne virus and spreads skin-to-skin through close contact.
+Vohra emphasized that monkeypox isn’t an airborne virus and spreads skin-to-skin through close contact.

 While it can possibly spread through respiratory droplets, there would need to be extended face-to-face contact with the infected person, Pryde said.